SelecTree: Tree Detail

 Longevity Less than 50 years.

-Leaves Elliptic to Obovate, Medium to Dark Green, Bronze, Red, Gold, Orange or Multicolored, Deciduous.
+Leaves Elliptic to Obovate, Green, Red or Purple or Bronze, Deciduous.

 Flowers Showy.
 Fragrant White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).